DataDog/integrations-extras/perfectscale/README.md

 ### Uninstallation

-To stop using PerfectScale DataDog Integration, simply unassign your DataDog profile from a cluster.
+To stop using PerfectScale Datadog Integration, simply unassign your Datadog profile from a cluster.
 [Here][8] is the instruction.

 ## Troubleshooting